zendframework/zend-expressive/docs/book/v3/cookbook/access-common-data-in-templates.md

 # How Can I Access Common Data In Templates?

-This is a question that's asked a lot of times.
-How can I make common data like request attributes, the current route name, etc. available into all template.
+How can I make frequently used data like request attributes, the current route name, etc. available in all template.
-The answer is pretty easy actually.
 All that is needed is a middleware and the `addDefaultParam()` method from the template renderer.

 Here is an example on how to inject the current user, matched route name and